pigeonflight/ughchat/README.md

-## A Channel API for Python Flask and Google App Engine
+## A Channel API Demo for Python Flask and Google App Engine

 ## Run Locally